-As a landlord, you have the choice of including, or not including, utility costs as part of the rent price charged to your tenants.
+As a landlord, you have the choice of paying, or not paying your tenant’s utility bills.
 But, what is the better option?

-This rent pricing strategy is suitable for short lets with high tenant turnover, such as Airbnb and executive rentals.
+You can advertise a higher rent rate if you pay for your tenant’s utility bills.
+This rent pricing strategy is suitable for short-lets with high tenant turnover, such as Airbnb and executive rentals.
 Most short-let tenants will not apply for properties that require them to open new utility accounts.

-Rent inclusive of bills is also suitable for properties that are rented to multiple unrelated tenants.
-The utility bills are also tax deductible.
-And, financial conflict among your tenants is limited if you take responsibility for paying the bills.
+Rent inclusive of bills is also suitable for properties that are let to multiple unrelated tenants.
+Financial conflict among your tenants is also limited if you take responsibility for paying their bills.

 Rent prices are often marketed at a lower rate if bills are excluded.
 However, lower rental prices can attract more prospective tenants.
 And, with more tenancy demand, your rent price can increase.

-You also bare less property management duties if your tenants are accountable for paying their own utility bills.
+You also bare less property management duties and ‘headaches’ if your tenants are accountable for paying their own utility bills.

 But, which option is better?